SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 SharePoint Online uses throttling to maintain optimal performance and reliability of the SharePoint Online service.
 Throttling limits the number of user actions or concurrent calls (by script or code) to prevent overuse of resources.

-That said, its rare for a user to get throttled in SharePoint Online.
-The service is robust, and its designed to handle high volume.
-If you do get throttled, 99% of the time its because of custom code.
+That said, it is rare for a user to get throttled in SharePoint Online.
+The service is robust, and it is designed to handle high volume.
+If you do get throttled, 99% of the time it is because of custom code.
 That doesn't mean that there aren't other ways to get throttled, just that they're less common.
 For example, you spin up 10 machines and have a sync client going on all 10.
 On each sync 1 TB of content.
 This would likely get you throttled.

 ![How throttling happens](../images/3b9184db-99a4-416e-ba1e-7f8653484cee.png)